AlbertoDiBartolo/Cleaning-tensile-data/README.md

 # Cleaning-tensile-data
-Two scripts to clean tensile testing data from a very old tensile testing machine
+Scripts to clean .csv data from an old tensile testing machine.
+Video (older version but works the same): https://youtu.be/Infw36Qg9_g